 I'm an active member of the NetBeans community, and have been part of the NetCAT (Community Acceptance Testing) program for the 3.6, 4.0, 4.1, 5.0, 6.0, 6.5, 6.7, 6.8, 6.9, 7.0, 7.1, 7.2, 7.3, 7.4, and 8.0 releases.
 I am also a founding member of the NetBeans Dream Team.

-NetBeans 7.4 was released on 2013-10-15.
+NetBeans 8.0 was released on 2014-03-18, in conjunction with Java 8.
 Release notes are available from that link, where you can also find screencasts about the new version.
 There is also a more detailed list of the new features on the New and Noteworthy page.
-NetBeans 7.4 includes enhancements to its support for modern web programming, as well as preliminary support for Java 8, including a tool to convert older code to use lambda expressions!
-You can find developer previews of Java 8 here if you'd like to try this important new version, which changes the language more than any other release since 1.1.
+NetBeans 8.0 includes many enhancements, including support for Java 8, the most revolutionary release of the language since 1.1 came out in 1997.
+It will even offer to change your code to use the new lambda expressions in Java 8!

 I've been a Linux user since 1995, starting with Slackware.
 I switched to SUSE in 1998 after seeing it at the Linux Expo in Raleigh, and stuck with it for ten years.
 In mid-2008, I switched to Ubuntu, and continue to use it as my primary operating system.